5l1v3r1/ShaheenX/README.md

 possible links for possible take overs from Google and Bing

-# What VASL means?
+# What Shaheen means?
-ShaheenX is a urdu word, it means Eagle, yes a Project: Eagle-X to protect/hack with full automation to find possible take overs, this is a must have tool for script kiddies or pentesters or those who are new in this Information Security field.
+Shaheen is a urdu word, it means Eagle, yes a Project: Eagle-X to protect/hack with full automation to find possible take overs, this is a must have tool for script kiddies or pentesters or those who are new in this Information Security field.
 It is fully automatic sub domain finder from master domain including brute forcing wildcard enteries in seconds but not only that it can also and fully automatically find sub domains links between